 The Digital Initiatives Committee is responsible for monitoring and recommending projects and policies that govern the selection, implementation, interpretation, distribution and management of all digital initiatives including the strategic and long term planning to insure both the sustainability of all digital projects and the vision for future digitization activities of the HBCU Library Alliance and partners of the Alliance.
 (Amended May 2009) c.
 Nominating Committee

 The Past-Chair shall serve as Chair of the nominating committee consisting of three members.
 It shall be the duty of this committee to solicit interest, and prepare the slate of candidates for the open Board positions.
 Additional nominations shall be permitted.
-(Amended May 2009)
+(Amended May 2009d.

-d.
 Outreach/Publicity Committee

 The Outreach/Publicity Committee shall promote, inform and build awareness of organization activities within the membership and for identified communities and partners.